brjezierski/definition-mining/README.md

 ## Best F1 scores

 The models were trained for 6 epochs.
-For the last two epochs only the tag sequence loss was used to further improve the performace for the tag labeling task.
+For the last two epochs only the tag sequence loss was used to further improve the performance for the tag labeling task.

 |                     | EN     | DE     |
 |---------------------|--------|--------|